-The scholarship application process is open for fall and spring semesters for undergraduates and graduates.
+The scholarship application process is open for fall semesters only to undergraduate students and for fall and spring semesters to graduates.

 Scholarships cover courses required for graduation only.
 It is highly recommended that the scholarship beneficiary should take six courses per semester and enroll in at least two summer sessions.
 In addition, any course dropped by the student must be validated by the Financial Aid Office.